 Ans) You must sit straight if you experience any pain in your upper back.
 Further, make sure you do not sit with a rounded back.
 Also, do not look down for a longer time or while working on a computer.
 If possible, take small walks rather than sitting for long.

 Ans) The best way is to practice various yoga poses that focus on your upper back.
-You can also practice cat-cow stretch or child’s pose.
+You can also practice cat-cow stretch or a child’s pose.
 These yoga poses can decompress your spine and relieve you of any back pain.

 Ans) One thing could be an injury.
 If that’s not the case, sitting for long with improper posture can result in upper back pain.
 Moreover, rounder shoulders can also put a lot of stress on your neck and upper back.